 Binding corporate rules and DocuSign

-DocuSign has received approval of our applications for Binding Corporate Rules (“BCR”) as both a data processor and data controller from the European Union Data Protection Authorities.
-Considered the gold standard for data protection, Binding Corporate Rules (BCRs) are a strict set of rules for the members of the corporate family and are very difficult to obtain.
+DocuSign has received the approval of the applications for Binding Corporate Rules (BCRs) as both a data processor and data controller from the European Union Data Protection Authorities.
+Considered the gold standard for data protection, BCRs are a strict set of rules for the members of the corporate family and are very difficult to obtain.

 European Data Protection Authority (DPA) approval, which includes a lead DPA and two consulting DPAs, typically takes over two years and requires significant resources to draft, implement, and maintain.
 Only the most privacy-committed organizations successfully achieve BCR approval.
-To date, fewer than 100 companies worldwide have obtained BCR approval.
-Of those, only a few are approved as BCR for processors (BCR-P), explained in greater detail below.
+To date, a very limited number of companies worldwide have obtained BCR approval.
+Of those, only a portion are approved as BCR for processors (BCR-P), explained in greater detail below.

-Adherence to a set of BCR privacy codes is backed by audits and staff training programs, which are overseen by an internal privacy compliance team and made binding by a company-adopted BCR privacy code.
+Adherence to a set of BCR privacy codes is backed by audits and staff training programs overseen by an internal privacy compliance team and made binding by a company-adopted BCR privacy code.
 DocuSign is committed to achieving and maintaining customer trust.

 BCR for processors

-Binding Corporate Rules for Processors (BCR-P) are a global, company-wide privacy framework that allows the transfer of customer personal data outside of the EEA by processors, once it’s been approved by European DPAs.
+Binding Corporate Rules for Processors (BCR-P) are a global, company-wide privacy framework that allows the transfer of customer personal data outside of the EEA by processors, once approved by European DPAs.
 Specifically, BCR-P govern the transfer of personal data by a company acting as a data processor.
 All DocuSign group members have signed the BCR-P and are bound to comply with them.
-The BCR-P help ensure robust data protection practices throughout the corporate family and satisfies the European standards of data protection for customer personal data processed by DocuSign via the DocuSign Signature service.
+The BCR-P help ensure robust data protection practices throughout the corporate family and satisfies the European standards of data protection for customer personal data processed by DocuSign through its products and services.